danielmichaels/http-tracer/README.md

 requests==2.21.0
 ```

-Currently Http-tracer is broken with anything newer than `click` 6.7 due to breaking changes within their API.
+Currently HTTP-Tracer is broken with anything newer than `click` 6.7 due to breaking changes within their API.

 ## Usage example